 There were no members reported with missing or invalid gender or birth dates.

 Data for members receiving benefits:

-There were no members reported with missing gender or invalid birth dates.
+There was 1 member reported with a missing gender.
+We assumed male gender.
+There were no members reported with a missing or invalid birth date.